 Results include all 8 batteries from the complete solar battery review

 See the full results in the compete solar battery review article

 Battery efficiency known as round trip efficiency is the charging and discharging efficiency or losses during use.
 Due to the laws of physics the transfer of energy from one source to another results in energy loss.
 In this case the transfer is from electrical to chemical energy during battery charging, and chemical back to electrical during discharge.
-Generally losses from lead-acid batteries are much higher at around 20% while most new lithium-ion batteries are much lower at 3-5%.
+Generally losses from lead-acid batteries are much higher at 15-20% while most lithium-ion batteries are significantly lower at 3-8%.

 Another problem with lead-acid or lead-carbon battery systems is the long charge time required compared to lithium systems.
-The Lead-acid charge cycle can take several hours which means during bad or intermittent weather the charge efficiency will be very low and a full charge may not be achieved.
-In contrast Lithium batteries can charge very quickly (1 - 2 hours) and can efficiency absorb charge at much lower rates.
+A lead-acid charge cycle (bulk-absorption) can take 2 to 3 hours which means during bad or intermittent weather charge efficiency will be very low and a full charge may not be achieved.
+In contrast Lithium batteries can charge very quickly (1 - 2 hours) and can efficiency absorb energy at much higher rates.